The number one cause of burnout? Stress.

 Let’s do something about it.

 - Change your focus

 Lots of us have a hard time dealing with stress because we hyperfocus on the stressors instead of managing the stress.
 The stressors are the situations, people, or circumstances that trigger our stress.
 The stress is being in an activated state of fear or agitation (often in reaction to the stressor.)

 Maya, a business leader, was obsessed with the way her colleague, Jane, operated.
 Jane skipped most meetings, and when a new plan or idea was introduced, she always had another idea.
 The company CEO recognized Jane’s unconventional (and sometimes contrary) behavior.
-But, Maya conceded the woman delivered good results.
-So, we worked on ways Maya could stay in her lane—recognizing Jane’s style couldn’t work for her, but if it worked for the organization, Maya needed to process her stress response so she didn’t suffer because of the behavior she couldn’t control.
+But, everyone (including Maya) conceded the woman delivered good results.
+So, we worked on ways Maya could stay in her lane—recognizing Jane’s style couldn’t work for her, but if it worked for the organization Maya needed to process her stress response so she didn’t suffer because of Jane’s behavior.

 - Stop the Cycle